neicnordic/sensitive-data-archive/sda/cmd/syncapi/syncapi.md

 When enabled the service will perform the following tasks:

-1. Upon recieving a POST request with JSON data to the `/dataset` route.
+1. Upon receiving a POST request with JSON data to the `/dataset` route.
    1. Parse the JSON blob and validate it against the `file-sync` schema.
    2. Build and send messages to start ingestion of files.
    3. Build and send messages to assign stableIDs to files.